EXCHANGE RULE BOOK

 - Cold wallets: Offline storage requiring stringent verification for large, infrequent transactions.

-All wallets used to hold client crypto assets, whether individual or omnibus, are created, governed, and monitored within the custody solution.
-These wallets are configured to align with Smart Valor AG’s internal segregation policies, approval workflows, and custody procedures.
+- All wallets used to hold client crypto assets, whether individual or omnibus, are created, governed, and monitored within the custody solution.
+These wallets are configured to align with Smart Valor’s internal segregation policies, approval workflows, and custody procedures.

-Smart Valor AG implements rigorous control measures to ensure crypto asset security, including:
+- Smart Valor implements rigorous control measures to ensure crypto asset security, including:

 - Secure private key management utilizing MPC technology, ensuring keys are never exposed or consolidated.